 suffrage was discussed at a meeting of the New York City Social Democratic Women's Society.
 A year later on February 23, 1909, two thousand people in New York attended the first National Women's Day.
 The event sponsored by the American Socialists focussed on women's rights and suffrage.
 By 1911, the day was also celebrated in Europe.
-Louise Zietz and Clara Zetkin, two German women, had suggested at the International Socialist Women's Meeting in 1910, the designation of a day as International Women's Day.
+Louise Zietz and Clara Żetkin, two German women, had suggested at the International Socialist Women's Meeting in 1910, the designation of a day as International Women's Day.

 Labrador City

 March 7

-· The Labrador West Status of Women Council will be organizing a Roast-Beef Dinner Guest speaker will be Ms. Heather Bruce-Veitch, Iron Ore Company of Canada.
+• The Labrador West Status of Women Council will be organizing a Roast-Beef Dinner Guest speaker will be Ms. Heather Bruce-Veitch, Iron Ore Company of Canada.
 Awards will be presented to three outstanding women from the community.

 March 8

-356-4395.
+- Posters display from "Youth Visions for the Future" from 2 -5pm at the Labrador Mall.

+- For information call 944-6562

+Gander

+March 8

-INSTITUTE OF WOMEN'S STUDIES CARLETON UNIVERSITY
+INSTITUTE OF WOMEN'S STUDIES

+CARLETON UNIVERSITY

+International Women's Week

 Celebrates

-International Women's Week

-- · Posters display from "Youth Visions for the Future" from 2 -5pm at the Labrador Mall.

-- · For information call 944-6562

-· IWD Dinner, 7:30 pm,

-Albatross Hotel.
-Prizes

-awarded to winners of high school "Speak-off" on subjects

-of Dating Violence; Family Violence; Pornography; Women's Portrayal in Media.

-For more information call the

-Gander Women's Centre at
+• IWD Dinner, 7:30 pm, Albatross Hotel.
+Prizes awarded to winners of high school "Speak-off" on subjects of Dating Violence; Family Violence; Pornography; Women's Portrayal in Media.
+For more information call the Gander Women's Centre at 356-4395.

 Paterson 330

+(Charlottetown

+March 7

+• Greta Nemiroff, Speaking on "Interesting Times: Women in Canada 1970-1990"

+March 8

+Women's Dance, music by Earthwitch 8pm, Rodd's Royalty Inn

+March 10

+- Films:

+- "Goddess Remembered"

+- "Burning Times"

+- 2 5pm, Council of the Arts

+Summerside

+March 7

-Gander · Greta Nemiroff, Speaking on "Interesting Times: Women in · Women's Dance, music by 8pm, Rodd's Earthwitch Royalty Inn - Films: - - "Goddess Remembered" - "Burning Times" 2 - 5pm, Council of the Arts - "Celebration of Women" Open House and readings at East Prince Women's Information Centre. - For information call 436-9856
+- "Celebration of Women" -Open House and readings at East Prince Women's Information Centre. - For information call 436-9856